RunCloudIO/butler/README.md

 After that, `source ~/.bash_profile` and you may use `valet`, `php`, `composer` just like you have installed them natively.

+### Connecting to host

+Since your application is running inside a container, you can't use `127.0.0.1` to connect to database, Redis, etc. To solve this, Butler retain the functionality from Docker for Mac where you can call host by their domain name.
+Inside your application, you need to change `127.0.0.1` to `host.docker.internal` to connect to host.
 # Comparison With

 ### Laravel Valet